joeferner/node-portaudio/README.md

 const fs = require('fs');
 const portAudio = require('naudiodon');

-// Create an instance of AudioOutput var ao = new portAudio.AudioOutput({
+// Create an instance of AudioOutput, which is a WriteableStream var ao = new portAudio.AudioOutput({
   channelCount: 2,
   sampleFormat: portAudio.SampleFormat16Bit,